senotrusov/bundler-configuration-loader/README.md

-# Bundler configuration loader, a tool to include the bundler configuration in the resulting build
+# Bundler configuration loader, a tool to include bundler configuration in the resulting build

 Provides a way to include [webpack module bundler](http://webpack.github.io/) configuration in the resulting bundle build.